caxefaizan/developers_101/README.md

 - Once our batch is onboarded with the fundamentals above, we can jump on to our internal full stack project [here](https://github.com/caxefaizan/slackapp).
 > Here you can either choose to work on the front end of the application, backend of the application or the cloud operations of the app.
 Well if you love being a full stack dev.
 The stage is yours.
 Note: For the Slack App our Dependant frameworks are : Python, GCP, Flask, HTML, Postgres.

+## My First Assignment
+ Hi ,
+     I am Disha Baghele pursuing B.Tech (final year) in CSE.
+I have joined Blue Altair as a Intern.
+     SO,this is my first assignment.

+## Redis
+Redis is an open source (BSD licensed), in-memory data structure store used as a database, cache, message broker, and streaming engine.
+Redis provides data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes, and streams.
+Redis has built-in replication, Lua scripting, LRU eviction, transactions, and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.

+For more information,checkout https://redis.io/docs/

+## API
+An API, or application programming interface, is a set of defined rules that enable different applications to communicate with each other.
+It acts as an intermediary layer that processes data transfers between systems, letting companies open their application data and functionality to external third-party developers, business partners, and internal departments within their companies.

+For more information,checkout https://www.ibm.com/topics/api

+## Angular
+Angular is a development platform, built on TypeScript.
+As a platform, Angular includes:

+A component-based framework for building scalable web applications A collection of well-integrated libraries that cover a wide variety of features, including routing, forms management, client-server communication, and more
+A suite of developer tools to help you develop, build, test, and update your code

+For more information,checkout https://angular.io/docs